DHSI 2015 Colloquium

-Propose a Course for 2015?
+Propose a Course for DHSI

 More about the DHSI?

 Find out why the Chronicle notes the importance of DHSI and DH training to humanities work -- calling DHSI Summer Camp for Digital Humanists and, more recently, " grown up nerd camp" ;).
-Read about us in the larger context of DH and its interdisciplonary history.
+Read about us in the larger context of DH and its interdisciplinary history.

 Described by one participant as an event that "combines the best aspects of a skills workshop, international conference, and summer camp," the DHSI prides itself on its friendly, informal, and collegial atmosphere.
-We invite you to join the DHSI community in Victoria for a week of practice, learning, and connecting with (and making new) friends and colleagues.
+We invite you to join the DHSI community in Victoria for a time of focused practice, learning, and connecting with (and making new) friends and colleagues.

-DH Training Network: We're pleased that DHSI (2-6 June 2014), DH@Oxford (14-18 July 2014), DH@Leipzig (22 July - 2 August 2014), HILT (4-8 August 2014; formerly DHWI), DH@Switzerland (26-29 June 2013), EDIROM DH (8-12 September 2014), and the training groups at IDE and Brown are working together as a network of DH training institutes.
+DH Training Network: We're pleased that DHSI, DH@Oxford (14-18 July 2014), DH@Leipzig (22 July - 2 August 2014), HILT (4-8 August 2014; formerly DHWI), DH@Switzerland (26-29 June 2013), EDIROM DH (8-12 September 2014), and the training groups at IDE and Northeastern are working together as a network of DH training institutes.
 Please see our partners' offerings!